neuro-inc/platform-docs/core/clusters-and-roles/clusters-resources.md

 {% endtab %}

 {% tab title="Apolo Console" %}
-You can view the current cluster's name, the list of available presets, as well as your role on this cluster on the **Information** tab:
+You can view the current cluster's name on the top panel:

 ![](<../../.gitbook/assets/image (144).png>)
 {% endtab %}